 – Quite large and reduced compactness

 Acer Chromebook doesn’t compromise its performance to its price and affordability.
-The brand-new Acer Chromebook 314, as one of the best cheap Chromebook, stuns the customers with its ravishing and elegant design, which will make you doubtful of its real price.
-Primarily, it comes with two colors, but the gorgeous metallic sliver color shines through its black bezels, as well as, its black keys on the keyboard result in, it forms an accurate transition of the contrast of this Chromebook.
+On the contrary, the brand-new Acer Chromebook 314, as one of the best cheap Chromebook, stuns the customers with its ravishing and elegant design, which will make you doubtful of its real price.
+Primarily, it comes in two colors, but the gorgeous metallic sliver color shines through its black bezels, as well as its black keys on the keyboard result in an accurate transition of the contrast of this Chromebook.

-The 14-inch display has been utilized promptly in this Chromebook since the two thinner bezels surround both sides along with the mid-sized bezel at the top and the thicker one below the screen.
-As a result, watching movies or any entertainment is worth of its display’s perfect infrastructure.
-The keys on the keyboard are well-spaced and make click and clack sound, which feels terrific in the ears.
-Although the basic model suffers from the lack of touchscreen but adding a bit of cash can get you an accurate-designed touchscreen.
+The 14-inch display has been utilized promptly in this Chromebook since the two thinner bezels surround both sides, along with the mid-sized bezel at the top and the thicker one below the screen.
+As a result, watching movies or any entertainment is worth its display’s perfect infrastructure.
+In addition, the keyboard keys are well-spaced and make a click and clack sound, which feels terrific in the ears.
+Finally, although the basic model suffers from the lack of touchscreen, adding a bit of cash can get you an accurate-designed touchscreen.

-In terms of performance, Acer 314 offers a conspicuous performance, unlike any of its siblings at this price.
+Acer 314 offers a conspicuous performance in terms of performance, unlike any of its siblings at this price.
 You can throw multiple tasks, including writing, calculating, arranging DOC files, browsing in several tabs, and lastly, watching one or two 1080p YouTube videos at the same time, but it causes no lag at all.
-Moreover, it takes only 8 seconds to boot after you turn on.
+Moreover, it takes only 8 seconds to boot after you turn it on.
 Therefore, it saves your time both in the office and at work.
-However, the lack of touchscreen in this model is unbelievable, and you need extra money to add that feature.
+However, this model’s lack of a touchscreen is unbelievable, and you need extra money to add that feature.

 13. HP Chromebook 14